 It’s easy to feel confused, especially since food intolerances, food sensitivities, and food allergies can all cause abdominal symptoms such as discomfort, diarrhea, and gas.

-So, when looking to get some relief from food allergy stomach pain or undesirable symptoms from food intolerances, where do you start?
+So, when looking to get some relief from food allergy stomach pain, or undesirable symptoms from food intolerances, where do you start?
+Can food allergies cause severe stomach pain?
 How do you know when your symptoms are attributed to an intolerance or allergy?
-What foods are most likely to be problematic and what testing can be done to confirm a diagnosis?
+What foods are most likely to be problematic and what food sensitivity testing can be done to confirm a diagnosis?
 We understand your questions and are going to provide you with all the answers.

 What’s the Difference Between Food Allergy and Food Intolerance?